Comparison of three therapies in patients with previously untreated chronic lymphocytic leukemia (CLL) or small cell lymphocytic lymphoma (SLL)

 - The CLL/SLL has already been treated once.

-- The disease is so advanced that the person requires treatment other than trial
+- The disease is so advanced that the person requires treatment other than trial therapies.

-cancer, a serious infectious disease or an increased risk of bleeding.
+- The person concerned has other significant illnesses, for example another cancer, a serious infectious disease or an increased risk of bleeding.